Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Scenarios for the appearance of hyperchaotic attractors

 Then, we suppose that the saddle point $O$ of (2,1)-type undergoes a cascade of period-doubling bifurcations, see the schematic phase portrait after the first period-doubling bifurcation in Fig.~\ref{ris:Fig5}b.
-After each such bifurcation the periodic orbit gets the desirable two-dimensional unstable manifold and a double-period orbit of (2,1)-type appears in its neighborhood.
-We, then, suppose that the period-$2^n$ saddle orbits of (2,1)-type emerging after the corresponding period-doubling bifurcations, as well as all other saddles of (2,1)-type, also undergo full cascades of period-doubling bifurcation after which all these orbits become of (1,2)-type.
-As a result we obtain a multi-component hyperchaotic attractor.
+After each such bifurcation, the periodic orbit gets the two-dimensional unstable manifold and a double-period orbit of (2,1)-type appears in its neighborhood.
+Then, we suppose that the period-$2^n$ saddle orbits of (2,1)-type emerging after the corresponding period-doubling bifurcations, as well as other saddles of (2,1)-type inside the attractor, also undergo full cascades of period-doubling bifurcation after which all these orbits become of (1,2)-type.
+It is natural to assume that these cascades have the same universal properties of exponential convergence as the cascades for stable periodic orbits \cite{collet1981period}.
+We assume that after it, we obtain a hyperchaotic attractor which consists of (infinitely) many components separated by isolated periodic saddles of (1,2)-type (similar to chaotic attractor in the H\'enon map before the cascade of heteroclinic band-merging bifurcations).

-Further, the multi-component hyperchaotic attractor goes through a cascade of heteroclinic band-merging bifurcations.
-These bifurcations are similar, in a sense, to those ones which lead to the pairwise merger of components of chaotic attractor arising after the full cascade of period-doubling bifurcations within the second part of the scenario resulting in the birth of H\'enon-like attractors.
-After each such bifurcation the number of components decreases by 2 times.
+Further, we suppose that this multi-component attractor goes through a cascade of heteroclinic band-merging bifurcations.
+These bifurcations are similar, in a sense, to those ones which lead to the pairwise merger of components of a chaotic attractor arising after the successive cascade of period-doubling bifurcations within the second part of the scenario resulting in the birth of a H\'enon-like attractor.
+After each such bifurcation, the number of components decreases by a factor of two.

 The final bifurcation here, resulting in the merger of two last components, leads to the emergence of homoclinic intersections between $W^s(O)$ and $W^u(O)$.
 As a result, the hyperchaotic H\'enon-like attractor occurs at $\varepsilon = \varepsilon^{H}$.
 Note, that this intersection persists at some parameter region.
-However, the hyperchaotic H\'enon-like attractor (as the classical H\'enon attractor) is not pseudohyperbolic (robust).
-It contains the saddle fixed point $O$ with the two-dimensional unstable invariant manifold and (as we have an attractor) with such a saddle index $\rho = \lambda_1 \lambda_2$, that $|\rho| < 1$.
-As was shown in \cite{GST96, GST08, GST97}, stable periodic orbits can appear in this case under arbitrarily small perturbations due to homoclinic tangencies.
+However, the hyperchaotic H\'enon-like attractor (as the classical H\'enon attractor) is not pseudohyperbolic (robustly chaotic).
+It contains the saddle fixed point $O$ with the two-dimensional unstable invariant manifold and (as we have an attractor) with such a saddle index $\rho = |\lambda_1 \lambda_2|$, that $\rho < 1$.
+As was shown in \cite{GST96, GST08, GST97}, stable periodic orbits can appear in this case under arbitrarily small perturbations due to bifurcations of homoclinic tangencies.